A triumphant return for Marple Santa Dash in 2021!

 National Library for the Blind (RNIB); New Horizons (Marple); Mellor Country House; Kidneys for Life; Motor Neurone Association; Reuben’s Retreat; Guide Dogs (For the Blind); Maddi’s Butterflies; The Together Trust; Young Caritas; Clic Sargent/Young Lives vs Cancer.

-To learn more about Romiley and Marple Lions Club visit their entry in the Community Directory..
+Visit their own web site to learn more about Romiley and Marple Lions Club (link in menu).